Mortgage rate switches explained

 You can usually switch fee-free in the last 3-6 months of your mortgage deal depending on your lender’s terms and conditions.

-Aside from that, you can change your mortgage rate at any time – providing you’re happy to pay the fees that go with it.
+Aside from that, you can change your mortgage rate at any time – provided you’re happy to pay the fees that go with it.
 Most lenders charge an early exit fee if you choose to change your rate before the last three to six months, so check how much that will be before you make a decision.

 Should you stay with your current lender or switch to a new one?

 Who you choose to take a mortgage with is a big decision.
-You could be locked in to a deal with them for five or even 10 years.
+You could be locked into a deal with them for five or even 10 years.
 I can see why many people choose to just stay with their current lender when it’s time to choose a new deal rather than look for a new lender.
 The thought of applying for a brand-new mortgage and going through all that paperwork again can make your toes curl.

 But the truth is, you could miss out on a better deal if you just stay where you are.
 Shop around, research what products are available and look at reviews left by other people.
 Make sure lenders are walking their talk when it comes to service as well as their product range.